bluurryy/cargo-insert-docs/README.md

 To update the sections just run the command again.

 You don't have to add both sections for the tool to work.
 If it doesn't find a section it will carry on with a warning.
-You can turn that warning into an error with the `--strict` flag or disable either job with `--no-feature-docs` and `--no-crate-docs`.
+You can turn that warning into an error with the `--strict` flag and disable either job with `--no-feature-docs` and `--no-crate-docs`.

-You can find details about all the available arguments in [docs/cli.md](docs/cli.md).
+You can find all the available arguments in [docs/cli.md](docs/cli.md).

 If you'd like to see what it looks like when used by a real crate then have a look at `bump-scope`'s [docs.rs](https://docs.rs/bump-scope/latest/bump_scope/) and [README.md](https://github.com/bluurryy/bump-scope/blob/main/README.md).